moremoban/yehua/docs/source/usage.rst

 structures.

-It takes a yehua file from command line option, or YEHUA_FILE in the environment varaible.
+It takes a yehua file from command line option, or YEHUA_FILE in the environment variable.
 If none is found, it resorts to the default yehua.yml file included in the package.
 And the default yehua.yml create a blank python package.